fdesign1/matiCV-modern3/content/authors/admin/_index.md

     date_start: 2021-06-01
     date_end: 2024-02-01
     summary: |
-      - Conduct investigations and gather data from primary and secondary sources.
-Utilize internal tools such as MS Office and Microsoft SQL Server for data analysis, cleansing, and verification.
+      - Conducted data investigations and gathered insights from primary and secondary sources, utilizing tools like MS Office and Microsoft SQL Server.
-      - Prepare reports for the company’s main client, Microsoft, ensuring accuracy and relevance.
+      - Prepared reports for the company’s main client, Microsoft, ensuring accuracy and relevance
       - Collect and analyze data using internet research and commercial database platforms to support business decisions.
-      - Handle short-term deadlines while maintaining a strong focus on accuracy and detail.
+      - Collected and analyzed data using SQL, Excel, Internet Research and other tools.
       - Evaluate Spanish proficiency during candidate interviews to support recruitment processes.

   - position: Senior Process Executive